nirmalkatiyar/Crypto-Tracker/README.md

 1-Web App to track the live data like Price, Volume, Change etc for several Cryptocurrencies.

-2-Fetch live APIs from cryptonators using Axios
+2-Fetch live APIs from coinstats using Axios

 3-Auto price and other data update without refreshing in every 30 seconds